-A 9-alarm fire tore through a dead-end street in Boston's Allston neighborhood on Wednesday, devouring back porches, injuring seven people and sending two firefighters to the hospital.
+The fire tore through a dead-end street in Boston's Allston neighborhood on Sept.
+3, devouring back porches, injuring seven people and sending two firefighters to the hospital.

 The Boston Fire Department battled the flames and is concerned the building at 12-16 Harvard Terrace may collapse.
 Crews have established safety zones and have been ordered off of the roof and out of the building.